TobyJavascript/spo-tui-fy/README.md

 - prev: Go back to the previous track.
 - pause: Pause or resume playback.
 - show: Display information about the currently playing track.
+- volume: Prompts user for a volume value (0-100).
 - quit: Exit the control panel.